PraveenGNair/spring-boot-test-container/README.md

-# Spring Boot tests with TestContainers and PostgreSQL
+# Spring Boot integration tests with TestContainers (PostgreSQL)

 ## Overview
 Use Testcontainers for integration testing with Spring Data JPA and the PostgreSQL database.
+Detailed overview can be found on the [blog](https://medium.com/@prgnr173/spring-boot-with-test-containers-ca5f9dceae79)

 ## Package the application